Glossary Terms

 Inflation

-Inflation is a sustained rise in the general level of prices for goods and services.
-It is measured as an annual percentage increase.
+Inflation is a sustained rise in the general level of prices for goods and services, and is measured as an annual percentage increase.

 When the rate of inflation is high, it suggests that customers should buy now before prices go up even further, while sellers may want to delay offering their goods until they can charge more.